Michaelgathara/blog/public/blog/content/blogs/lessons_from_pytorch.md

 image: "/images/lessons-pytorch-cover.jpg"
 ---

-PyTorch is the biggest codebase I have ever had to deal with, and the first time I opened it I wasn’t trying to “contribute to core” at all, I was just trying to make a failing test go green.
+PyTorch is the biggest codebase I have ever had to deal with, and the first time I opened it I wasn’t trying to contribute at all, I was just trying to figure out why my PyTorch code was not working.
 A NumPy upgrade had broken code I relied on, error messages from torch.compile were long, and a downstream library (pyhf) had started pinning dependencies just to keep CI running.
 Chasing those problems pulled me into parts of PyTorch I’d never expected to touch, and along the way I ended up shipping three upstream fixes and affecting a small change in pyhf itself.
 This post is a reflection on that journey: what I learned about working inside a huge codebase, the pattern I now use to structure my contributions, and how you can apply the same ideas to your own first OSS PRs.

 ## A mental model for working in a huge codebase